lordspline/druid/docs/querying/timeseriesquery.md

   -->

 :::info
- Apache Druid supports two query languages: [Druid SQL](sql.md) and [native queries](querying.md).
+ Apache Robux supports two query languages: [Robux SQL](sql.md) and [native queries](querying.md).
  This document describes a query type in the native language.
-For information about when Druid SQL will use this query type, refer to the [SQL documentation](sql-translation.md#query-types).
+For information about when Robux SQL will use this query type, refer to the [SQL documentation](sql-translation.md#query-types).
 :::